carlosalvarez91/Commuter/README.md

-Commuter App
+#Commuter App
-Carlos Alvarez Hernandez
+#Carlos Alvarez Hernandez
-National College of Ireland.
+#National College of Ireland.
-Higher diploma in Web technologies 2016
+#Higher diploma in Web technologies 2016

-To run the system first of all you have to open your terminal in this root and run:
+#To run the system first of all you have to open your terminal in
+#this root and run:

-$ node .
+#$ node .

-The next step is go to the Client folder and run in another terminal:
+#The next step is go to the Client folder and run in another terminal:

-$ ionic serve
+#$ ionic serve

-if it doesn't work you will probably have to install the following:
+#If it doesn't work you will probably have to install the following:

--NodeJS
--Npm
--Ionic
--Loopback

-Thank you
+#-NodeJS
+#-Npm
+#-Cordova
+#-Ionic
+#-Loopback

+#If still doesn't work please contact to me.
+#Thank you.